CalicoCalliope/Evaluation_by_Alignment/README.md

-# Evaluation of Sentence Preprocessing
+# Evaluation by Alignment: An Untold Story of Sentence Preprocessing